 Interactive map to memorials and museums, on the web site of the Foundation of the Memorial to Murdered European Jews in Berlin

-Major new institution located on the site of the Warsaw Ghetto, with expanding web site and resources.
-Museum building opened in April 2013; the core exhibit — featuring eight interactive galleries — opened October 28, 2014
+Major institution located on the site of the Warsaw Ghetto, with expanding web site, projects, and resources.

 ul.
 Tlomackie 3/5